informatics-isi-edu/chaise/doc/heuristics.md

 ## Record-Detail Presentation

 Consider presentations that are focused on a specific entity record.
-This is essentially a degenerate case of the (#record-set-presentation).
+This is essentially a degenerate case of the [Record Set Presentation](#record-set-presentation).
 Because the set has only a single member, default presentation modes SHOULD be tuned for that case and additional related information and navigation SHOULD be offered.

 1. Present the single record with multiple alternative (simultaneous?) views
   - As structured set of fields